gsc-code/OneGenda/README.md

 ## How to clone a GitHub repository

-*Note: I use Windows Terminal, which is different from other terminals like Linux.
+*Note: I use Powershell, which is different from other terminals like Linux.
 Some examples of terminal lines below may not apply.*

 1. Create a GitHub account at https://github.com/.
 I will add you to our organization, where you can access the projects, repositories, etc.
 2. Under the green dropdown “Code” in a repository, select HTTPS and copy the link provided.